-The model assumes a $\Lambda$CDM cosmology with $\Omega_{\Lambda,0} = 0.6911$, $\Omega_{\textrm{m,0}} = 0.3089$, $\Omega_{\textrm{b,0}} = 0.0486$, $\sigma_8 = 0.8159$, $n_s = 0.9667$ and $h = 0.6774$ (\citealt{Planck_colaboration_2016}), that follows the evolution of the particles from $z$ = 127 to $z$ = 0.
+The model assumes a $\Lambda$CDM cosmology with $\Omega_{\Lambda,0} = 0.6911$, $\Omega_{\textrm{m,0}} = 0.3089$, $\Omega_{\textrm{b,0}} = 0.0486$, $\sigma_8 = 0.8159$, $n_{\textrm{s}} = 0.9667$ and $h = 0.6774$ (\citealt{Planck_colaboration_2016}), that follows the evolution of the particles from $z$ = 127 to $z$ = 0.
 For identifying structures and substructures, the friends-of-friends (FoF) group finder and the \textsc{ {SUBFIND}} algorithm (\citealt{Springel_2001}; \citealt{Dolag_2009}) were used in all the snapshots, considering a linking length $b = 0.2$ to identify bound particles.
 Subhalos with non-zero stellar components are labeled as galaxies.
 According to our selection criteria for the progenitors, we consider subhalos with stellar masses greater than 50 initial gas cells.
-In the case of dark matter (DM) particles, 50 particles were used as a threshold.
-The merger trees were constructed by SubLink (\citealt{Rodriguez_Gomez_2015}) and LHaloTree (\citealt{Springel_2005}) and provided information about the assembly history of galaxies.
-Both SubLink and LHaloTree identify all descendant connections that belong to the same FoF group.
-This leads to numerous branches within the galaxy history since each subhalo/galaxy can be linked to one or more progenitors.
+In the case of DM particles, 50 particles were used as a threshold.
+The merger trees were constructed by SubLink (\citealt{Rodriguez_Gomez_2015}) and LHaloTree (\citealt{Springel_2005}): they provide information about the assembly history of galaxies.
+SubLink and LHaloTree identify all descendant connections belonging to the same FoF group, leading to numerous branches within the galaxy history since each subhalo or galaxy can be linked to one or more progenitors.
 We have followed galaxies using the main progenitor branch, corresponding to the most massive progenitor identified at each timestep.
 Access to the data is public and available at \url{www.tng-project.org/}. \\

-For the purpose of this work, we use TNG300, corresponding to 205 $h^{-1}$ Mpc of box length.
-The advantage of using TNG300 is that it follows the evolution of $2500^3$ DM particles and gas cells simultaneously in the simulation.
+For the purpose of this work, we used TNG300, corresponding to 205 $h^{-1}$ Mpc of box length.
+The advantage of using TNG300 is that it simultaneously follows the evolution of $2500^3$ DM particles and gas cells in the simulation.
 This number provides good statistics regarding massive structures. \\